 Chocolate covered nuts are also a favorite of mine especially around the holidays.
 You can add ANY nuts to this bark and it would work.
 Almonds are popular in almond bark recipes.

 But you can add peanuts, cashews, pecans, WHATEVER nuts you have available!
 That's why I love bark.
 Because of how versatile it is!

 I chose walnuts because they are my favorite of the nut family.
 They also have a lot of health benefits as does dark chocolate!

 - Work quickly!
-Chocolate can set quickly so make sure you are ready with all of your add-ins once your chocolate is melted.
+Chocolate sets pretty fast so make sure you are ready with all of your add-ins once your chocolate is melted.

 - Ridged potato chips work best!